Image

 Committed partners who realize that they can make a difference—

-by simply rescuing one person at a time from the grip of poverty and hoplessness.
+by simply rescuing one person at a time from the grip of poverty and hopelessness.

 Kisoboka